 As I ponder, hope grows fonder,

-This song took on a special meaning to me, given the fact that I had made some very special memories with Stephanie around our looking for souls together desirous of becoming “children of light” by “seeing...understanding...and turning” as John 12 puts it.
-Perhaps sharing our story of looking for these souls will especially inspire those who travel, to include some of the spiritual activities that made our 2017 trip so deep and meaningful, and in the end, served as the inspiration for my present nomadic lifestyle.
-Here’s how that all went down.
+This song took on a special meaning to me, given the fact that I had made some very special memories with Stephanie around our looking for souls together desirous of becoming “children of light” by “seeing...understanding...and turning” as John 12 later puts it.
+Perhaps sharing our story of looking for these souls will especially inspire those who travel, to include some of the spiritual activities that made our 2017 travels we called the “Only God” road trip, so deep and meaningful, and in the end, served as the inspiration for my present nomadic lifestyle.
+Here’s how it all got started:

 “They have showers at truck stops, don’t they?”
 I innocently asked Mark in early 2017 when I was planning all the details to frugally drive the extended scenic routes from Oregon to Rhode Island and back to try to attend my grandson Sam’s fourth birthday in mid-April and cram as much adventuring as I could there and back.
-For weeks Mark had heard my thinking and planning out loud and some of my ideas were scarier than other, but showering at truck stops??!
+For weeks Mark had heard my thinking and planning out loud and some of my ideas were scarier than others, but showering at truck stops?!
 That was it.
 He had hit his hard brick wall of dread, imagining what could happen.
-“Why don’t you find someone to go with you if you’re going to do that”, he requested.
+“Why don’t you find someone to go with you if you’re going to do that?”, he requested.
 I began to think of who might want to travel with me confronting all manner of potentially scary things for weeks and weeks.
 The mental list was not long.
-When I began to consider which sisters no longer had college or children at home or employment, or nondependent husband, the list shrunk again considerably.
-Of the few sisters that remained, I thought about natural chemistry/compatibility, street smarts and skill sets, then started making a few phone calls.
-“Do you want to live on the road with me out of my FJ Cruiser for a couple months starting in late February until maybe the end of April?”
+When I began to consider which sisters no longer were in college, could break away from work, and were empty nesters with independent husbands, the list shrunk considerably again and again.
+Of the few sisters that remained, I thought about natural chemistry and compatibility, street smarts and skill sets, and then started making a few phone calls.
+“Do you want to live on the road with me out of my FJ Cruiser for a couple of months starting in late February until maybe the end of April?”
 I got two “maybes” and a solid “Yes” from my world traveler, motorcycle driving, skydiving friend Stephanie Merrill.
 Perfect.
-She was not afraid of much and loved to drive (because I don’t).
-Lifelong bestie and flew first into Tampa and then into Minneapolis to join me for a couple legs of the journey and my dear buddy Rhonda Clark joined Deb and I in Washington D.C. and went on tour Boston with me.
+She, like me, is not afraid of much and unlike me, she loves to drive.
+Thirty days into the trip, Steph flew out and lifelong bestie, Debbie McCown flew to me twice, first into Tampa and out of D.C. and weeks later into Minneapolis to join me for the last leg of the journey.
+Meanwhile, my dear buddy Rhonda Clark joined Debbie and me in Washington D.C., and went on to tour NYC and Boston with me.

-The trip left me with a books’ worth of stories in my heart, but in brief, this quest ended up being about 11,300 miles, basically drawing with my FJ Cruiser a rough rectangle around the country from February 25th to April 22nd.
-I was gone 57 days, gave away about 30 Bibles my church family had donated.
-Seven sisters in Bremerton, WA volunteered an afternoon to bookmark, highlight, and insert handouts to prepare the Bibles for distribution.
-It was funded primarily by selling my old Miata that years ago my dad had given me and recently my son had totaled.
-I traveled through 30 states, stayed with 31 different homes, and was hosted by 29 amazing human beings I’d never met.
+Funded primarily by selling my old Miata that years ago my dad had given me and a family member had just totaled, the trip left me with a book’s worth of stories in my heart.
+In brief, this quest ended up being about 11,300 miles, essentially drawing with my silver FJ Cruiser a rough rectangle around the edges of the country from February 25th to April 22nd.
+I was gone fifty-seven days and gave away about thirty Bibles that my church family had donated.
+Seven sisters in Bremerton, WA volunteered an afternoon to bookmark, highlight, and insert handouts to prepare those Bibles for distribution.
+I traveled through thirty states, stayed in thirty-one different homes, and was hosted by twenty-nine amazing human beings I’d never met.

-About 4 hours “out of the gate”, I prayed with a stranger on top of a Saddle Mountain, and daily stood in awe while God’s timing introduced me every day to people we needed and people who needed us.
-Over and over as jaw-dropping conversations unfolded, the idea was in one way or another vocalized, “God has sent you to me”.
-Even a cell phone crash resulted in a Bible study that resulted in the student eventually studying with the local church of Christ in Lincoln City, Oregon.
+About four hours “out of the gate”, I prayed with a stranger on top of Saddle Mountain, and stood in awe while God’s timing introduced me every day to people we needed and people who needed us.
+Over and over, as jaw-dropping conversations unfolded, the idea was in one way or another vocalized by those we met, “God has sent you to me”.
+Even a cell phone crash resulted in a Bible study that resulted in the student eventually studying with a congregation on the Oregon Coast and being baptized.
 God’s Providence could not be missed.
-I worshipped in what may be the biggest church of Christ in the country, and a thriving little congregation meeting in a hostel.
+I worshiped in what may be the biggest church of Christ in the country and a thriving little congregation meeting in a hostel.

-During the drive we enjoyed meditative silence, counseled each other through our personal challenges, read everything from Romans through Jude, listened to Mere Christianity, The Screwtape Letters, a book called Fervent and we grooved to our own customized playlist of one song for every state we drove through.
+During the drive we enjoyed meditative silence, counseled each other through our personal challenges, read everything from Romans through Jude, listened to Mere Christianity, The Screwtape Letters, and another book called Fervent and in-between we grooved to a playlist we created by choosing one song to represent every state we drove through.

-Besides the tears shed on day 4 from the stress of losing important trip-related information from my phone crashing, there was a $1,300 breakdown, a lost credit card, and two times I wondered if I’d have enough gas to make it to the next fill up.
-But every problem was solvable putting our heads together and resting our hearts in God’s faithful love and divine care.
+Besides the tears shed on day four from the stress of losing important trip-related information from my phone crashing, there was a $1,300 breakdown, a lost credit card, and two times I wondered if I’d have enough gas to make it to the next fill-up.
+But every problem was solvable by putting our heads together and resting our hearts in God’s faithful love and divine care.
 I bought almost nothing, but came home feeling utterly rich.

-The biggest surprise of the road trip was how easy it was to just say in a relaxed way, “Oh, just traveling the country for 8 weeks, handing out Bibles, talking to people about God and adventuring” every time someone asked us, “Hey.
+The biggest surprise of the road trip was how easy it was to just say in a relaxed way, “Oh, just traveling the country for eight weeks, handing out Bibles, talking to people about God and adventuring” every time someone asked us, “Hey.
 What’s going on?”
 Our fun vibe and happy, egoless confidence that “Only God” has the answers this country needs, felt natural to talk about to the people we met along the way and was anything but socially awkward.
-People just loved us back.
+People seemed to just love us back.

 27th Street church of Christ